Skip to main content

 Saint Peter, Minnesota · FDIC Cert #5247

-First Nb Minnesota is an FDIC-insured bank (Certificate #5247) with $451M in total assets and $384M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for First Nb Minnesota, an FDIC-insured bank (Certificate #5247) with $451M in total assets and $384M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Saint Peter, Minnesota, the bank maintains a Tier 1 capital ratio of 11.04% (Well-Capitalized) and a nonperforming loan ratio of 0.51%.
-BankHealthData assigns a composite Health Grade of B (70/100).
+BankHealthData assigns a composite Health Grade of B (70/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Nb Minnesota (FDIC cert 5247) is a community bank — $451M in total assets, $384M in deposits, serving the Saint Peter, Minnesota area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.